TITLE 16 OCCUPATIONAL AND PROFESSIONAL LICENSING

 (e) description of the scope of practice of the pharmacist clinician.

 (5) Pharmacist clinicians shall not prescribe dangerous drugs including controlled substances for self-treatment or treatment of immediate family members, except under emergency situations.
-This will not apply to pharmacist administered vaccinations.
+This will not apply to medications that may be prescribed under 16.19.26 NMAC.
 Pharmacist clinicians shall not write a recommendation for the use of medical cannabis.

 E. Scope of practice.

-(1) A pharmacist clinician shall perform only those services that are delineated in the protocol and are within the scope of practice of the supervising physician and/or alternate supervising physician(s).
+(1) A pharmacist clinician shall perform only those services that are delineated in the protocol and are within the scope of practice of the supervising physician or alternate supervising physician(s).

 (2) A pharmacist clinician may practice in a health care institution within the policies of that institution.